Best Handgun for Women [2024 ] No, They Aren’t Pink

 Regardless, I don’t want you to just take my word for it.
 We’re going to bring the Well Armed Woman into it.
 That’s an organization that surveys thousands of women to see what guns they’re carrying (and considering why).

 The guns women carry is valuable information—more so than the guns women buy.
 If someone carries a gun, they likely train and shoot with it, so it’s more than a purchase and forget.
-We are going to use the results of their survey to guide our list and I’ll provide commentary on the selections to help you find the your right choice.
+We are going to use the results of their survey to guide our list, and I’ll provide commentary on the selections to help you find the right gun.

 Introducing The Well Armed Woman (TWAW)